harshith7797/Demographic_Migration_Analysis/README.md

     2. removing irrelevant data
     3. make the state as rows
     4. demographics as columns
+2. Create functions to get fastest and slowest growing states

 ~~More to be added--this is just the basic data engineering that needs to be done.
 Possible future functions to be added:~~ ~~- top/bottom 10 states~~